Ogene (group): 2007–2011: 300% and Sweet 16

-In 2007, they won Junior Songfestival 2007 with their self-written song "Adem in, adem uit", earning a maximum score of 36 points in the semi-final and final.
+In 2007, they won the Junior Songfestival with their self-written song "Adem in, adem uit", earning a maximum score of 36 points in the semi-final and final.
 They went on to represent the Netherlands at the Junior Eurovision Song Contest 2007 in Rotterdam, where they placed eleventh out of seventeen.
 The following year, they released an album titled 300% and later released another album titled Sweet 16 in 2011.

-2014–2016: The Voice of Holland, breakthrough and We Got This
+2014–2016: The Voice of Holland and breakthrough

-After a brief hiatus after the release of their second studio album in 2011, the group was featured in the third episode of the blind auditions of season five of The Voice of Holland under the new name O'G3NE.
-They performed "Emotion" by the Bee Gees and had all four judges turn their chairs for them, eventually joining Marco Borsato's team.
-They went on to win the show, becoming the first group to do so.
-In 2016, they competed in the Dutch musical television show De beste zangers van Nederland.
-They released their third studio album, We Got This, on 30 September 2016.
-It peaked at number-one on the Dutch albums chart.
+After a three-year hiatus following the release of their second studio album, the group revamped their artistic identity and participated in the blind auditions of season five of The Voice of Holland.
+The group's new name, Ogene (initially stylised as O'G3NE), was chosen as a reference to their mother's blood type and their shared genes.
+They performed "Emotion" and had all four judges turn their chairs for them, eventually joining Marco Borsato's team.
+They went on to win the competition, becoming the first group to do so.